Cr1ssJ/Wazuh-Detection-Lab-MITRE-ATTACK-Adversary-Simulation/README.md

 This makes the Invoke-AtomicTest command available in your session.

 Verify installation: You can test by running something like Get-AtomicTechnique -List | select TechniqueID, Name -First 5 to list some techniques, or Invoke-AtomicTest T1003.001 -ShowDetailsBrief to see details of a specific atomic test (for LSASS dumping, for example).

+2. Simulating MITRE ATT&CK Techniques
+We will run a series of atomic tests corresponding to different MITRE ATT&CK techniques across various tactics.
+Each test will perform a small action on the system that mimics an attacker behavior, allowing us to observe if Wazuh logs or alerts on it.
+Below are examples of techniques you can simulate (with their MITRE technique IDs):